Got a 40-Year Recertification Notice From Your City?

 Are you licensed in Florida?

 Yes.
 Florida Professional Engineer License #PE85427 and Florida General Contractor License #CGC1531655.
-Both are required by state statute for recertification work performed by the same firm — most providers are one or the other and have to subcontract the rest.
+The recertification inspection and sealed report must come from a licensed engineer; if repairs are needed, the work must be performed by a licensed contractor.
+Because we hold both licenses, everything happens under one roof — most providers are one or the other and have to bring in a second firm.

 What if I have multiple properties?